-In case one or some Member States do not recognise a travel document, a visa whose territorial validity does not cover the territory of that/those Member States may be issued, see point 8.5.3.
+In case one or some Member States do not recognise a travel document, a visa whose territorial validity does not cover the territory of that/those Member States shall be issued, see point 8.5.3.

 In case the Member State receiving the visa application does not recognise the applicant's travel document, a visa may be issued but has to be affixed on the separate sheet for affixing a visa, see point 8.5.3 and point 10.2.1. and its validity shall be limited to the territory of the issuing Member State.
+If a representing Member State does not recognise a travel document submitted with an application for an intended stay in the represented Member State, the representing Member State shall affix a visa with limited territorial validity valid for the Schengen States minus the representing Member State in the travel document.